HOW TO TRAVEL MORE FOR LESS - PART 2: FLIGHTS

 Hands down, the biggest way we've been able to exponentially increase our travel is through the accumulation of reward points and frequent flyer miles.
 It's often referred to as "travel hacking" (though I can assure, it is a legitimate endeavor completely unrelated to actual hacking!).
 Starting small with the Alaska Airlines award program and two credit card sign-up bonuses each, we learned the ropes with a course created by Chris Guillebeau.
 Chris is an author and entrepreneur who recently finished his quest to see every country in the world.
 His travel hacking course showed us everything we needed to know to quickly earn free flights.

 Travel hacking does have a learning curve and takes some work, but a little extra effort goes a long way.
 If you can stay organized and are responsible with credit (i.e. pay off your credit cards in full every month), then I highly recommend this method for making your travel dreams come true.
-To learn more about how we got started in this "hobby," see our post on travel hacking with the Alaska Airlines award program.

 For further reading: